devel-maverick/devel-maverick/README.md

 🎓 B.Tech Computer Science (2024–2028)
 📍 India
-💻 Full-stack web developer
+💻 Aspiring full-stack developer

-I focus on:
+What I care about:
-- Writing **clean, readable, and maintainable code**
+- Writing code that’s **simple, readable, and easy to maintain**
-- Building **production-style full-stack applications**
+- Creating **end-to-end web applications** that resemble real production systems
-- Strengthening fundamentals through **hands-on problem solving**
+- Improving problem-solving skills through consistent practice
-- Continuously improving backend and system-level understanding
+- Building a strong foundation in backend and system concepts

 ---

-## 🚀 What I’m Currently Working On
+## 🚀 What I’m Focused On Right Now

-- Developing and refining **full-stack web applications**
+- Actively building **full-stack projects** from scratch
-- Deepening **backend fundamentals**
+- Getting better at **backend development**
-  - REST APIs
+  - Designing RESTful APIs
-  - Authentication & authorization
+  - Implementing authentication flows
-  - Database design & data modeling
+  - Structuring databases effectively
-- Practicing **Data Structures & Algorithms**
+- Practicing **DSA** to improve logic and thinking
-- Learning **scalable and maintainable application architecture**
+- Learning how to design applications that remain **scalable and easy to maintain** over time

 ---